msurdeanu/my-workflows-app/README.md

 #### How to debug workflow runs?

-In order to debug workflow runs, you just have to inject a parameter called `debug` and set it to `true` as `boolean` type.
+To debug workflow runs, you have to inject a parameter called `debug` and set it to `true` as `boolean` type.
-Once this is done, your workflow run will have debug flag activated, and you are going to see by default more prints.
+Once this is done, your workflow run will have the debug flag activated, and you are going to see by default more prints.

 #### Load Java libraries at runtime